 Recently Wise announced their new feature that will allow sending money abroad event easier than before.
 They created Facebook chat bot application that resides in your Facebook messenger on your smartphone or tablet.
 Wise Bot is available for all existing customers and it can become your personal assistant in money transfers.
 It can do many things, lets quickly review how it can make your life easier.
 Continue reading

 Brett Meyers, the founder of CurrencyFair, has positioned his Irish-based fintech firm for growth.
 In a series of funding, rebranding, and recruiting, the firm has sought to garner the human and financial capital aimed at giving the company the resources it requires to grow its business.

 To this end, CurrencyFair has raised €8 million $8.8 million in its latest round of funding as well as recruited top-rated management team in Sylvie McDermott and Paul Byrne.
 Lead by Octopus Ventures and Frontline Ventures, the latest round of funding bring the total amount of funds raised by the Irish-based startup to roughly €20 million, giving the company sufficient funds to finance its growth ambitions.
 Continue reading

 Several years ago, I was using the services of Western Union to send money overseas, seeing as it is a reputable company that has been in the market since 1851 as a leading money transfer service.
 For the most part, I had no problems with their services, and I settled into accepting what Western Union has to offer.
-However, I later came across TransferWise and realized that it was possible to get better service.
+However, I later came across Wise , that was called TransferWise at that point, and realized that it was possible to get better service.
 The rates were noticeable better, and the transfers are fast, taking a day, half a day, or sometimes, just a few hours.
 Continue reading